wolfalders/wolfalders.github.io/_publications/publications.md

 ---

 ### Journal Articles
+In Review	Alders, W.; Lim, J.; Brunner, L. Detecting baobab trees (Adansonia digitata) in drone imagery and evaluating their anthropogenic legacy in eastern Africa.
+Submitted to Journal of Archaeological Science.

 In Press      	Alders W., Musa, H. M.; Vuai, A.; Ali, A.; Juma, K. O.; Ubwa, A. H.; Manzi, Z. M.; Muhammed, H.; Suleiman, H. Raiding, refuge, and mobility on the eastern African Swahili Coast.
 Current Anthropology.

 In Press	Haji, F.; Haji, K. S.; Ally, A.; Alders, W.; Othman, B.; Mussa, M.; Kasala, A.; Hamad, H. F.; Khamis, A. A. Archaeological investigations at Pungume, a small island off the coast of southern Unguja in Zanzibar, Tanzania.
 Nyame Akuma.